zenaan/large-digital-library/README.md

 ## Decisions

-Decisions made unless good arguments to the contrary arise:
+Decisions made unless good arguments to the contrary arise.
+Most still need detailed fleshing out/ YAML schema specification.

    -  content type
    -  each book, audio cd, movie etc shall be in its own directory, inside a hierarchy
    -  the metadata file for a content directory/folder shall be named metadata.yaml